aesthetic-suite/framework/README.md

 #### Using Theme Styles

-Once a theme has been registered, we can access the style parameters by using a [style function](#style-functions).
-The parameters object is passed as the first argument to the function.
+Once a theme has been registered, we can access the theme parameters by using a [style function](#style-functions).
+The parameters object is passed as the 1st argument to the function.

 ```javascript